 Case 2: Validating execution correctness for client configuration.
-As explained in Section IV-B and Case 1, QED testers ran the same experiments using QED/GIG middleware.
-When switching the middleware, in some cases, publishers failed to start due to low memory availability from the previous experiment.
+As explained in Section 4.2 and Case 1, QED testers ran the same experiments using QED/GIG middleware.
+When switching the middleware publishers failed to start in some cases due to low memory availability from the previous experiment.
 Due to this failure, few information objects were published and received by publishers and subscribers, respectively.
 Moreover, the experiment neither executed correctly nor to completion.

-Table II presents the correctness score calculated by TE Score for one execution of this particular case.
-As shown in this table, the baseline QED middleware experiment executed as expected since it has the same results from Table I in Case 1.
+Table 3 presents the correctness score calculated by TE Score for one execution of this particular case.
+As shown in this table, the baseline QED middleware experiment executed as expected since it has the same results from Table 2 in Case 1.
 The execution correctness for the GIG/QED middleware experiment, however, did not score well.